 Simonetta is responsible on a global basis for driving all areas of brand, marketing and customer engagement at Western Union.
 This includes brand strategy, brand management, creative services, marketing strategy, marketing planning and transformation, social media, CRM and the membership and loyalty program.

-Her main focus is to drive the modern age reappraisal of this iconic 160yr old brand with customers, prospects and various types of stakeholders and influencers alike.
-She also works with teams all around the world to support their creative execution needs and maximize the impact of our overall marketing communications through the development of effective strategies and execution best practices.
+Her main focus is to drive the modern age reappraisal of this iconic 160-year-old brand with customers, prospects and various types of stakeholders and influencers alike.
+She also works with teams all around the world to support their creative execution needs and maximize the impact of overall marketing communications through the development of effective strategies and execution best practices.

 Simonetta started her career in McKinsey, working in Italy, Spain and London, and holds an MBA with Honors from Insead (1998), and a degree cum Laude in Business Administration and Economics from the University of Venice (1995).
 She is originally from Italy but is based in London and is fluent in Italian, English, Spanish and French.